ftlabs/tech-radar/README.md

 1. sheet - sheet name (mandatory)
 2. id - spreadsheet id (mandatory)
-3. sortcol - column to sort by and to graph, defualts to 'phase'
+3. sortcol - column to sort by and to graph, defaults to 'phase'
 4. showcol - a comma seperated list of other columns to reveal in the table

 The mandatory parameters point to a specific Google spreadsheet (that has been published to JSON via Bertha).